rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 1. We can represent vehicles as point objects by the following steps  :

-		a)  First step is to determine the 2d-point matrix by multiplying homography and the center coordinates of the bounding boxes
+	1. First step is to determine the 2d-point matrix by multiplying homography and the center coordinates of the bounding boxes

 ![where center-x and center-y are the center coordinates of the bounding boxes](9.jpg)

-			b) The final step in finding the 2d coordinates is to divide the 2d-point  matrix obtained by third element.
+	 	2. The final step in finding the 2d coordinates is to divide the 2d-point  matrix obtained by the third element.

 !['2d-point is calculated'](10.png)